You are heading into an important meeting.

 In today’s global environment our work often sees us interacting with those from different countries and cultures.
 I’ve picked ‘Yoshihide’ for illustrative purposes, but you could replace it with any that’s unfamiliar and the point’s the same - you never get a second chance to make a first impression.

-Yet it’s not always easy to discover how to pronounce someone’s name well.
+So, how do you discover how to pronounce someone’s name well?

 The important thing is not to guess and so here I share some tips to help you get it right first time.